-Mental Health Yoga in Kidbrooke / Eltham
+Somatic Yoga in Kidbrooke (Greenwich)

 What is Somatic Yoga?

-This relatively new style of yoga blends the insights of modern Western neuroscience with the ancient wisdom of Eastern traditions.
+Also known as embodied yoga, this relatively new style blends the insights of modern Western neuroscience with the ancient wisdom of Eastern traditions.
 Its primary focus is on regulating the nervous system, allowing individuals to navigate the challenges of daily life with greater balance and ease.The classes are intentionally slow-paced but not still.
-Could be described as moving yin yoga.
-The participants are guided through simple poses while being encouraged to listen to their bodies and let their sensations lead the way.
-In this approach, the teacher acts as a facilitator, helping to shape a practice that is unique to each individual.Physically, the practice alleviates tension and discomfort while enhancing breath awareness.
-Mentally, it offers a deeply meditative and introspective experience, supporting the processing of difficult emotions and helping to gain clarity in various situations.With its gentle nature, this practice is accessible to individuals of all skill and fitness levels.The class is Tuesdays at noon in a small studio between Kidbrooke and Eltham (15 minutes walk from both).
-The group is limited to 8 people.
+It could be described as moving yin yoga.
+The participants are guided through simple poses while being encouraged to draw their attention to their bodies and let their sensations lead the way.
+In this approach, the teacher acts as a facilitator, helping to shape a practice that is unique to each individual.Physically, the practice alleviates tension and discomfort while enhancing breath and body awareness.
+Mentally, it offers a deeply meditative and introspective experience, supporting the processing of difficult emotions and helping to gain clarity in various situations.With its gentle nature, this practice is accessible to individuals of all skill and fitness levels.
+As I'm neurodivergent myself, I strive to create a neurodivergent-friendly and inclusive environment.The classes are held in Kidbrooke, Greenwich in a cosy home studio.
+The group is limited to 5 people, ensuring everyone has ample space and attention.

 My yoga journey